marcelluscaio/faceMovie/readme.md

 - [ ] Reestructure code to sanitize CSS and movie creation with OOP
+- [ ] Create loader to wiat for api call?

 - [ ] Make filter button work
 - [ ] Make burger work